ddavmy/Nutrisq/README.md

 ### Get All Users

 - **Endpoint:** `GET /api/users`
 - **Description:** Retrieves a list of all registered users with their details.
+Only accessible by users with admin authority.
 - **Response:** `200 OK` with a list of user objects.
 - **Authorization:** Requires `admin` authority.